litmuschaos/litmus/logger/README.md

+## OpenEBS Logger FAQ

-### Introduction to Logger
+### What is OpenEBS Logger

-- The logger container and debugjob K8s job have been created to aid troubleshoot/debugging on the kubernetes cluster by capturing the pod logs
+- The logger is an Kubernetes job which can be run on the cluster to extract pod logs and cluster info.
+It has been created to aid troubleshoot/debugging activities.

+- It runs the logger container *openebs/logger*

+- Recommended to run for a specifc duration to capture logs on issue reproduction attempts

+### How does the Logger work

 - Logger uses a tool called "stern" to collect the pod logs.

-- It is also capable of executing kubectl commands to extract cluster state.
+- It uses kubectl commands to extract cluster info.

+### What are the pre-requisites to run Logger

+- Logger needs the kubeconfig file mounted as a configmap (passed to stern binary) Kubeconfig is generally found in /etc/kubernetes/admin.conf or ~/.kube/config

-### Steps to run the OpenEBS Logger kubernetes job (debugjob)
+### How to run the Logger

-- Identify the path to the kubeconfig file & create a config map with its content.
-This is required to be passed to the stern binary in order to collect the pod logs.
-Typically, the kubeconfig file is available at /etc/kubernetes/admin.conf OR ~/.kube/config.
-It may also be obtained from the ENV on the master/deployment node.

-  `kubectl create configmap kubeconfig --from-file=<path-to-kubeconfig-file>`

-- In the command to be executed, edit the logging duration & pod regex to reflect which pods' logs should be captured and for how long.
+- In the logger job's command, edit the logging duration (-d) & pod regex (-r) to specify which pods' logs should be captured and for how long.

   `./logger.sh -d 5 -r maya,openebs,pvc;`